 The council’s work ranges broadly across the life of the borough and matters referred personally to the Chief Executive by residents may be delegated to specialist staff.

 Mel is a member of the Royal Institution of Chartered Surveyors and holds a BSc(Hons) in Land Management and an MBA from City University.
 He is experienced in the management of large scale customer facing services, the management of organisational change and transformation, and in the delivery of large scale regeneration and development projects.
 Prior to joining Basingstoke and Deane Borough Council, Mel has held Executive Director posts at both the London Borough of Hammersmith and Fulham and Oxford City Council, as well as being a previous Director of the London Development Agency.

-Executive Director of Borough Development and
+Interim Executive Director of Borough Development and

-Deputy Chief Executive - Victor Nicholls
+Deputy Chief Executive - Neil Taylor

-In addition to being part of the council's leadership team, Victor oversees key projects to ensure the borough continues to be a great place to live and work.
+In addition to being part of the council's leadership team, Neil oversees key projects to ensure the borough continues to be a great place to live and work.
 These include the building of homes and community facilities at Manydown and the regeneration of Basing View business district, as well as the improvement of cultural and leisure facilities and activities.
-Victor is responsible for the council’s support for strong, safe and healthy communities and young people and families, promoting the borough for inward investment, supporting and attracting businesses to keep the local economy booming, keeping residents and businesses well informed and working with key partner organisations to coordinate services and initiatives for the local area.
+Neil is responsible for the council’s support for strong, safe and healthy communities and young people and families, promoting the borough for inward investment, supporting and attracting businesses to keep the local economy booming, keeping residents and businesses well informed and working with key partner organisations to coordinate services and initiatives for the local area.